 More on understanding student score reports from the California Department of Education

 The computer-adaptive ELA, math, and science tests are not timed but they are estimated to take 3-4 hours per subject for ELA and math and 2 hours for science, for a total of 8-10 hours of testing.

 - Students will need headphones to take the computer adaptive tests.
 They may use their own headphones, normally used for phones or music players, to take the test.

 - FAQs on the Interim Assessments is available here

 - According to California State Education Code 60615, parents have the right to annually opt their child out of participating in state mandated test programs.
 Contact the principal at your child’s school for more information.
 NUSD Board Policy.

 - The Smarter Balanced Assessment Consortium provides some explanations of interpretation and use of scores and achievement levels

-- More information about CAASPP tests can be found at:
+- Parent Guide to Understanding More about the CAASPP System can be found here